nguyensmai/KeraalDataset/README.md

 The get_skeletons_from_videos folder includes python code to use open_pose on the RGB videos to extract the open_pose skeletons.
 Please download the pretrained open_pose model pose_model.pth beforehand.

+THe evaluation_mouvements_gmm_matlab includes an example matlab code to use kinect skeleton data and analyse the movements using Gaussian Mixture Model (GMM) on Riemannian manifold.

 ## Annotation files

 The annotate_videos folder has information for the annotation.
 The folder contains :